yoyoberenguer/GameEffect-cluster-bomb/README.md

-# Game Effect - cluster bomb
+# 2D video Game Effect - cluster bomb

 Add explosions effect to your video game using the source code provided into this git page